Informations

 Having been issued housing; the applicant must sign a lease before moving in.

-Contracts are made for one year at time and are then renewed if all requirements are fulfilled (see rules undir applications).
+Contracts are made for one year/one semester at time and are then renewed if all requirements are fulfilled (see allocation rules).

-If contract is not renewed with in the time limits he/she will forfeit the right to renew the contract.
+If contract is not renewed with in the time limits the tenant will forfeit the right to renew the contract.

-To finish signing the contract applicant must present school confirmation and a guarantee that equals three months of rent.
+To finish signing the contract applicant must present school confirmation with credits amount and a guarantee that equals three months of rent.
 The guarantee can either be paid to Byggingafélag Námsmanna or get bank guarantee.
-Please note that the guarantee does not cover rent for the last months but is returned at the end of the renting period, after auditing the apartment/room and all payments have been made.
-Email has to be sent to bn@bn.is to get the bank guarantee or the deposit back.
+Please note that the guarantee does not cover rent for the last months but is returned at the end of the renting period, after inspection of the apartment/room and all payments have been made.
+Email has to be sent to bn@bn.is to get the bank guarantee or the deposit back, with your bank info.

-• Processing fee for each contract period and for contract extension is 5.000 ISK
+• Handling fee for each contract period and for contract extension is 5.000 ISK

 • Transfer fee between apartments is 12.500 ISK

-• If you need to have a caretaker let you in to your room/apartment of out office hours (9-15 on weekdays), you wil be charged 10.000 ISK on your next bill.
+• If you need to have Securitas let you in to your room/apartment out office hours (9-15 on weekdays), you wil be charged 10.000 ISK on your next bill.
+There is no exception made about the payments.

 Contract